 Career Advice #5: Your Efforts Will Pay Off!

 In the end, if your ideas and actions produce positive results, the tide will turn in your favor.
+(Ever watch “WKRP in Cincinnati”?
+Check out what a difference character Andy Travis made to that workplace!)

 YOU will start building a track record (aka reputation) of being innovative and coming up with solutions to improve things.
 Others will look to YOU and your leadership to problem-solve future issues…you know, ones where people might be “doing it wrong.”
-And soon enough it will be YOU motivating others with your solutions, success stories and career advice.
+And soon enough it will be YOU motivating others with your solutions, success stories, and career advice.

 Michael Keaton’s character’s response after being told he was doing it wrong was, “Don’t tell me I’m doing it wrong.
 I know how to do this.”
 That’s the kind of confident mindset you’ll need to succeed, at least to this nostalgic mind.